 What is a family trust and why would I want to set one up?

-A family trust is a legal way to hold and protect your assets (e.g. your family home) for you and your family for the future.
-The assets will be owned by the trust rather than by a person, and they are managed by trustees (e.g. a family member, a lawyer, or an accountant) for the beneficiaries (usually family members).
+A family trust is a legal way to protect and manage assets, such as your family home, for you and your family for the future.
+The assets will be owned and managed by the trustees rather than by an individual.

-There are many reasons to set up a trust, including:
+There are many reasons why people set up a trust, including:

-- to put money aside for a specific purpose - e.g. to pay for your children's weddings or tertiary education costs when they grow up;
+- to put money aside for a specific purpose - eg to pay for your children's tertiary education costs when they grow up;

 - to manage the assets of a family member who is unable to manage their own financial affairs;